gsi-ee/go4-app/ddas/README.txt

 > go4analysis
 will offer a batch mode (please see go4analysis -h)

+This code has been compiled and tested with Go4 v6.0 and ROOT 6.17/01.
+It should be also working with previous versions.

 __________________________
 ANALYSIS CONFIGURATION
 The setup of the two analysis steps can be done from gui analysis configuration window.